josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 And _then_ I remember being surprised that the artificial cruelty actually _affected_ me.

 Despite knowing this was all a soulless (and as it turns out, humorless) machine making a poor attempt at comedy—one that nobody else even saw!—reading those words hurt.
-AI actually managed to hurt me.
+Bizarrely, I suppose, AI actually managed to _hurt_ me.

 And that was the first time I remember thinking about what AI was going to do to my _children_.

-If I—a grown man with thick skin, hardened by decades of internet usage—can still be susceptible to highly personalized online bullying, what will it be like for my son, when some mean kid inevitably gets their hands on this technology and decides to put it to malicious use?
+If I—a grown man with thick skin, hardened by decades of internet usage—could be susceptible to highly personalized online bullying, what will it be like for my son, when some mean kid inevitably gets their hands on this technology and decides to put it to malicious use?

 <CalloutPlusQuote>